MatthijsKamstra/haxephp/intro.md

 ## Open-sourcing the documentation

 I thought I was the first to try to write documentation this way, but other beat me.
-Although my idea formed by writing a book in Markdown (Gitbook, but there are others).
+Although my idea was formed by writing a book in Markdown (Gitbook, but there are others).
-Writing documentation is like writing a book.
+Writing documentation is very similar to writing a book.

 **Other clever developers who had this idea before me:**